borg286/better_minig/README.md

 * FCM for alert notifications, as well as irc chats.
 * Silence Manager, I think that an existing alert manager with prometheus has one.
 * url shortener
-* canary analysis that feeds off of prometheus data and gives verdict if there is stastical difference betwen the 2 streams.
+* canary analysis that feeds off of prometheus data and gives verdict if there is stastical difference between the 2 streams.
 * load shedding library
 * ACL library
 * weekly summary of work in md format